4e6anenk0/checkit/README.md

 Special methods:

-* custom, not, clone, withContext, build
+* custom, not, clone, withContext, build, validateOnce, any, every

 ## 🔁 Inverting Validators with `.not()`